-- Intra- und inter-document structure, (e.g. tables, etc.) - Common presentation formats such as HTML - reflect only rough structures but mainly restricted to layout information - based on SGML - Global infrastructure for document exchange (e.g., Web) - But: Web is unstructured, in the best case it is a large graph - Mix of documents and databases - Requirements for management of large document collections
+- Intra- und inter-document structure, (e.g. tables, etc.) - Common presentation formats such as HTML - reflect only rough structures but mainly restricted to layout information - based on SGML - Global infrastructure for document exchange (e.g., Web) - But: Web is unstructured, in the best case it is a large graph, links alone don't tell you about the structure of the information - Mix of documents and databases - Requirements for management of large document collections - Requirements for exchange between heterogeneous sources (Databases, spreadsheets, Web crawled date, etc.)